 1985 – Established a liaison with the Pasadena Garden Club and the Friends of the Arroyo to help restore La Casita del Arroyo, which was severely damaged when someone broke in and set three fires.

 WPRA established a sub-committee on the potential renovation of the Vista Del Arroyo bungalow properties.

 Established sub-committee to review environmental impact report related to the City’s interest in exchanging the city-owned rifle range near Eaton Canyon for the armory site in the Arroyo (the Desiderio Army Reserve Center).

-1986 – Supported City’s new ban on overnight street parking to recommended sparing issue of overnight parking permits—to maintain the Pasadena “quality of life,” just one of the reasons “why people chose Pasadena as a place to live.”
+1986 – Supported City’s new ban on overnight street parking to maintain the Pasadena “quality of life,” just one of the reasons “why people chose Pasadena as a place to live.”

 1987 – Supported Neighborhood Action Group (NAG) objective to mitigate traffic issues on residential streets in the 710 freeway corridor and adjacent areas.